beebowman/pygear/README.md

 To install these libraries, type the following into the Terminal on your computer:
 * pip install pillow
 * pip install numpy

 (Tkinter is part of the Python standard library)

 ## Operation

-Run `main.py` and select your input gear shape.
+Run `main.py` and select your input gear shape (it will prompt you to select a file, so select your png gear file).
 The program assumes the center of the image is the center of the gear.
 After some calculation time, the program will prompt you to save your output gear as an image file.
 It will then prompt you to save a "crossbar" image.
 So, for an input that looks like this:

 ![](https://github.com/settinger/pygear/blob/master/test_gear_in.png "Input")